dreamcatcher-tech/network/Inbox/2024-10-04 1548 commit watching.md

 Needs a different mode where can watch all the children ?
 All children as default might overload the system ?
 All tips of all children, or all tips of all parents.

+Arrange the commits by chronological order ?
+Cache all the splices so we can avoid making some server calls.